cybozu-go/etcdpasswd/cmd/etcdpasswd/USAGE.md

 - `default-groups`: comma-separated list of default supplementary group names.
 - `default-shell`: default shell program.

-## `lock NAME` and `unlock NAME`

-`lock` adds a user to etcd database to instruct ep-agent to lock the user by `passwd -l`.

-`unlock` removes the user from etcd database.
-It does not unlock the user's password.
-Administrators need to manually unlock the user by `passwd -u`.

 ## `user`

 ## `cert`

 ## `group`

+## `locker`

+Lock passwords to prevent logins using password.

+`locker add NAME` adds the named user to the list of password-locked users in the database.
+The list is watched by `ep-agent` who will lock passwords of users in the list by `passwd -l`.

+The user is not limited to users added by `etcdpasswd`; local users including `root` may be locked by this.

+`locker remove NAME` removes the name from the list, but `ep-agent` does *not* unlock passwords.
+Unlocking passwords should be done by administrators later on.

+`locker list` shows names in the list.